GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 ![Architecture diagram](resources/wordpress-k8s-app-architecture.png)

 By default, WordPress is exposed using a ClusterIP Service on port 80.
-Optionally, when if you enable the option to expose the service externally, the WordPress interface is exposed on ports `80` and `443` using an Ingress resource.
+Optionally, if you enable the option to expose the service externally, the WordPress interface is exposed on ports `80` and `443` using an Ingress resource.
 The TLS certificates are stored in the `[APP-INSTANCE-NAME]-tls` Secret resource.